 \section{Settings}

-In this section, we introduce panel data models with latent group structure and define the null hypotheses of our testing problem.
-We also list empirical examples where our testing procedure is relevant.
+This section introduces panel data models with latent group structure and defines the null hypotheses of our testing problem.
+It also lists empirical examples where our testing procedure is relevant.